andreakoelzsch/hi_outdoor_recreation_analysis/README.md

 Key-Pair-ID=...Policy=...Signature=...__

-Copy and paste this text as the parameter for the Strava Cookie Values field in the tool.
+Copy and paste this text as the parameter for the Strava Cookie Values field in the app.

 #### Obtain Cookies Using Browser Console
 As an alternative to using one of the browser extensions, the cookies can be retrieved from the console.
 After logging in and navigating to the [Strava Global Heatmap](www.strava.com/heatmap).
 Right click the page and select the 'Inspect' option (Source: www.strava.com/heatmap):